 By default, Sitebulb will not crawl subdomain URLs it encounters, and will effectively treat them as external URLs.
-You can control how Sitebulb treats subdomain URLs in the Advanced Settings.
+You can control how Sitebulb treats subdomain URLs via the Subdomain options from the left hand menu of the audit setup.

 The second option is a bit more involved, 'Treat Subdomains as Internal' - this means that any subdomain URLs that Sitebulb encounters will be treated as internal URLs.
 On other words, ticking this box is 'how to crawl all subdomain URLs on a website'.
 Sitebulb will run all the normal 'internal checks' on these URLs, including internal link calculations.

-When you do tick the box, the top tickbox will disappear (because it is now redundant) and you will be faced with the option of explicitly adding the subdomains, one per line in the box underneath.
+When you do tick the box, the top tickbox will grey out (because it is now redundant) and you will be faced with the option of explicitly adding the subdomains, one per line in the box underneath.

 If you tick the box and don't add any subdomains into the box, ALL subdomain URLs will be crawled.
 However if you do add some subdomains to the box, ONLY those subdomains will be crawled.